appsignal/mono/README.md

         - `yarn`
 - `publish`
     - Sub options:
-        - `gem_files`
+        - `gem_files_dir`
             - Ruby only.
-            - Specify where the `.gem` files to publish can be found.
+            - Specify which path the `.gem` files to publish can be found if not in the root of the project.
-            - Currently required for `ruby` packages, shouldn't be in the future, but default to `.gem` in the root of the repository.

 ## Commands